-Some of the earliest Halloween traditions started in Europe, yet the festivities are seen as a primarily American holiday with little or no fanfare.
+Some of the earliest Halloween traditions started in Europe, yet the festivities are seen as a primarily American holiday with little or no fanfare in most European countries.
 During this time of year, the French are more concerned with Toussaint, a corruption of Tous Les Saints, or All the Saints, which takes place on November 1 and is celebrated as a public holiday in France.

 On Toussaint, you'll see families going to the cemetery together to light candles in little lanterns and put flowers on the graves of their relatives.
 Some churches hold special services, public attractions will be closed, and the roads will busier with French families enjoying the long weekend.

 Despite Toussaint being the bigger holiday, you can also find some American Halloween traditions practiced in major cities like Paris and Nice.
 During October, especially toward the end of the month, you'll find Halloween-themed confectionary displays in chocolatier windows, children and adults dressed up in costumes, witch festivals, parades, and even special events at Disneyland Paris.

 The city of Chalindrey—located south of the walled city of Langres in Haute-Marne, Champagne—hosts a Fête des Sorcières (Witch Festival) each year to honor the victims of the 16th century Fort of Cognelot witch hunts.
 The Witch Festival also features a holiday market, a tunnel of horror, concerts, workshops, exhibitions, and a parade to crown that year's Miss Witch.
 Other cities around France also take part in the tradition, but the festival in Chalindrey is by far the largest and most well-known.

 Although France doesn't celebrate Halloween with as much of an emphasis on terrifying frights, you can create your own thrilling tour of the country by visiting the great tombs and effigies of France's haunted abbeys.